ansible/ansible/docs/docsite/rst/windows_setup.rst

     powershell.exe -ExecutionPolicy ByPass -File $file

-There are different switches and parameters, like ``-EnableCredSSP`` and ``-ForceNewSSLCert`` that can be set alongside this script. he documentation for these options are located at the top of the script itself.
+There are different switches and parameters, like ``-EnableCredSSP`` and ``-ForceNewSSLCert`` that can be set alongside this script.
+The documentation for these options are located at the top of the script itself.

 ..
 Note:: The ConfigureRemotingForAnsible.ps1 script should not be used in a
     production environment.
 It enables settings that can be inherently insecure like ``Basic`` auth.
-It is only designed for dev work and to help people can get started.
+It is only designed for dev work and to help people get started.

 WinRM Listener
 --------------
-WinRM works by having the service listen on a port or ports from requests and handle them accordingly.
-For it to listener on a port it must have a listener created and configured with that port.
+WinRM works by having the service listen on a port or ports for external requests and handle them accordingly.
+For it to listen on a port it must have a listener created and configured with that port.

 To view the current listeners that are running on the WinRM service, run the following::